RedCrossing/Distracted-driving-awareness/README.md

 # Distracted-driving-awareness
-A HTML and CSS responsive webpage about distracted driving
+A HTML and CSS responsive webpage informing about distracted driving